 Improper use of heavy equipment

 Spills not cleaned promptly and resulting in falls

 Sometimes certain hazards are harder to spot out.
 That is why proper training is so important.
 Knowing what to look for will help you to spot them easier.
 There are 3 different kinds that you should be aware of.

 Each one poses a different risk to crew members who are working.
 Whether it is an injury that can occur or a health concern, you should take action.
 Hazards can be prevented by taking ownership when you see them happening.

 Proper training on guidelines, protocols, and safety precautions will help employees work safer.
 Plus, make better choices while on the job.
 If you are unsure of what the unsafe tactics are on the job, you will not be able to correct them.
 On the job training is important to make sure you are aware of all safety rules and regulations.

-When you are able to spot out a hazardous situation, you can help to stop a bad situation from occurring.
+When you are able to spot out a hazardous situation, you can help to stop a bad situation from occurring by eliminating the hazard.
 Injuries and fatalities can happen due to safety guidelines being ignored.
 Take ownership of the situation and make sure that the right people are notified.